ZigStuff/zigstuff.github.io/.template_generator/pages/about.md

 The source code of this website and everything [can be found here](https://github.com/ZigStuff/zigstuff.github.io).

-## Legal Stuff / License
+## Legal Stuff / License Info

-### All Code Examples on Zig Stuff

-All code examples on Zig Stuff by William Welna is marked with CC0 1.0 Universal.
+* All code examples on Zig Stuff by William Welna is marked with CC0 1.0 Universal.
 To view a copy of this license, visit [http://creativecommons.org/publicdomain/zero/1.0](http://creativecommons.org/publicdomain/zero/1.0)

-### All Blog Posts on Zig Stuff

-All blog posts on Zig Stuff by William Welna is licensed under CC BY 4.0.
+* All blog posts on Zig Stuff by William Welna is licensed under CC BY 4.0.
 To view a copy of this license, visit [http://creativecommons.org/licenses/by/4.0/](http://creativecommons.org/licenses/by/4.0/)

-### Static HTML Template Generator

-All of the static template generation source used by Zig Stuff by William Welna is marked with CC0 1.0 Universal.
+* All of the static template generation source used by Zig Stuff by William Welna is marked with CC0 1.0 Universal.
 To view a copy of this license, visit [http://creativecommons.org/publicdomain/zero/1.0](http://creativecommons.org/publicdomain/zero/1.0)